wp-plugins/thumbgen/readme.txt

 ?>
 `

-This example reads the first attached image of a post and save it’s information in a variable called $img.
-In the thumbGen function the first parameter is $img[0] and that’s the image URL.
+This example reads the first attached image of a post and save it's information in a variable called $img.
+In the thumbGen function the first parameter is $img[0] and that's the image URL.
 The second and third parameters are the width and height of the generated thumbnail we need.
 The rest of the parameters will use the default values.